 - Inadequate security that leads to assaults.

 If you are on a cruise line or other entertainment boating excursion while in or around Montgomery, Alabama, and something goes wrong and you are injured, you have rights.
 You should be compensated and can sue the owner of the boat, the company, manufacturing company, individual employees and/or other passengers (depending on what caused the injury and who is responsible for it).
 The question will be if your rights fall under federal maritime law or state tort law.
 An experienced boat accident lawyer will help you with this process.

 Private Boats and Accidents Alabama

 Alabama has hundreds of thousands of boat registrations suggesting that kayaks to jet skis.
 Being on the boat is fun and entertaining, but it has its risks, too.
 As in anything, things can happen and someone can get injured.
 When it happens on the water, federal or state jurisdiction will be determined if that water is navigable or not (for commercial purposes).
 If legally defined as navigable, then federal maritime law applies.
 If not, then state tort law likely applies.

 In Montgomery, the Alabama River is navigable water.
 When accidents happen during recreational outings, you as the injured party may have legal rights, depending on the situation.
 An experienced maritime law and boat accident lawyer will be able to walk you through your particular circumstances to determine your best legal options and benefits owed to you.
 We will help you file a claim for your injuries and damages while protecting your rights to recover compensation.

-Boat Accident Lawyer in Montgomery, AL
+Contact a Boat Accident Lawyer in Alabama

 If you or a loved one was injured while working on a ship or vessel or while being entertained on a ship or vessel, you have legal rights.
-Distinguishing those legal rights and which laws apply can be a complex process that only an experienced Montgomery injury law firm can address.
+Distinguishing those legal rights and which laws apply can be a complex process that only an experienced law firm can address.
 Contact The Vance Law Firm today to discuss the unique circumstances of your case.